-Submissions will be judged by a diverse panel of experts from the broadcast, venture capital, academic and tech industries.
-Submissions will be narrowed down to 10 semifinalists by the end of September.
-Then, a smaller panel of judges will select the top six finalists.
+Submissions will be judged by a diverse panel of experts from the broadcast, venture capital, media and tech industries.
+Submissions will be narrowed down to 12 semifinalists by the end of November.
+From there, a smaller panel of judges will select the top six finalists.
 The winners will be chosen by participants at the NAB Futures conference in January 2019.

 What if I win?

-If your solution is selected as one of the top three that best addresses the challenge topic, you are a winner!
-In addition to prize money to help you get your idea off the ground, the PILOT Innovation Challenge winners will receive relevant mentorship, access to key broadcast executives and unmatched exposure at industry conferences.
+If your solution is selected as one of the top six ideas that best addresses the challenge topic, you are a winner!
+In addition to prize money to help you get your idea off the ground, the PILOT Innovation Challenge winners will receive relevant mentorship, access to key broadcast executives and unmatched exposure at industry events.

 What if I have questions?

-We are here to help!
-You can contact email@example.com for more information.
+We’re here to help!
+Contact us for more information.